kingsofwartools/listbuilder/README.md

 ### Functionality
 - legendary upgrade with choice of different types of upgrade/effect, eg. varangur devoted icon ('sharesLimitWith')
+- required upgrade
+- non-formation upgrade changes stat line
 - things where an option disallows a particular other option/options
 - things where an option disallows artefacts
 - things where an option on one unit is an upgrade for another unit (including making them not irregular / removing their limit)
-- limits other than [1] eg. night raiders upgrade
+- limits other than [1] eg. night raiders upgrade, thunderseers upgrade
 - exchange things for other things
 - artefact limitations eg. taken on individuals only